Sweet Potato Quiche

 - Sautéing.
 Heat a large skillet over medium heat and spray with nonstick cooking spray or add a drizzle of olive oil.
 Cook diced sweet potato, stirring frequently until fork-tender, about 10-15 minutes.
 I often cover the skillet for a few minutes to speed up the cooking process.
 The great thing about using this method, is that you can transfer the cooked sweet potato to the pie dish and the skillet is already heated to cook the spinach.

 - Microwaving.
 Place 1-2 whole sweet potatoes in the microwave for 8-10 minutes and until they are soft enough to easily dice, but not overly mushy.
 You can also microwave diced sweet potato for a shorter amount of time, if preferred.

-how to cook bacon for sweet potato quiche
+Ways to cook bacon

 For this particular recipe and since you’ll be needing 8 slices of cooked bacon, which is quite a few slices, I like the hands-off method of baking the bacon.
 Here’s the options:

 - Baking.
 Preheat oven to 400ºF.
 Line a very large baking pan with parchment paper, then place the bacon side-by-side on the pan.
 Cook the bacon for 20-25 minutes or until it’s reached your desired level of crispiness.
 I like mine crispy!
 Remove the tray from the pan and transfer the bacon with tongs to a paper towel-lined plate.
 Once cooled, crumble up or dice for the quiche.